Cookies on this website

 • CPRD fob holder for NDORMS

-I am a data scientist with a background in computer science and software engineering at the Centre for Statistics in Medicine at NDORMS.
-I lead the Data Science group, which is responsible for the data harmonisation of real-world data (RWD) routinely collected by GPs, hospitals and registries, and used in observational research.
-I am a collaborator of EHDEN, OHDSI and DARWIN EU, and an expert in the OMOP common data model.
-I am an Alan Turing Fellow and I serve as member of the Turing Research Ethics panel.
+I lead the Data Science group, responsible for the modelling and standardisation of real-world data (RWD) routinely collected by GPs, hospitals and registries, and used in observational research to produce clinical evidence.
+I am a collaborator of EMA-led DARWIN® EU initiative, EHDEN, OHDSI, and an expert in the OMOP common data model.
+I am an Alan Turing Alumnus and I serve as member of the Turing Research Ethics (TREx) panel.

-• measurement and enhancement of algorithmic complexity in the context of RWD processing
+• measurement and enhancement of algorithmic complexity in the context of RWD engineering

-• research quality, ethics, reproducibility, consistency and transparency
+• research ethics, research quality, reproducibility, consistency and transparency

 BIOGRAPHY

-I graduated in Computer Science at Udine University and completed my PhD in Information and Communication Technologies at Trento University, Italy.
-I have worked for several years in companies developing firmware and software for electronic devices.
+I graduated in Computer Science at the University of Udine and completed my PhD in Information and Communication Technologies at the University of Trento (Italy).
+I have worked for several years for companies developing firmware and software for electronic devices.